What is botulism?

 You can take steps to prevent the most common types of botulism.

 - Refrigerate foods within two hours after cooking.
 Proper refrigeration prevents the bacteria from producing spores.

 - Avoid food containers that appear damaged or bulging.
 (These can be signs of gas produced by the bacteria.)

-Infant botulism: Do not give honey to babies under 1 year old.
+- Don’t give honey to babies under one year old.

 - Clean wounds contaminated by dirt and soil thoroughly.

 - Only get Botox injections from licensed medical professionals.